Club house at Ascot United

 Nomination Form

-The Short List for each category will then be published at 2pm on Friday 30th May 2025.
-At that point, tickets will be made available to attend the awards night at Double-Barrelled Brewery in Reading on the evening of Wednesday 18th June 2025.
+The Short List for each category will then be published at midday on Monday 18th May 2026.
+At that point, tickets will be made available to attend the awards night at Double-Barrelled Brewery in Reading on the evening of Wednesday 10th June 2026.
 If you’d like notification of when tickets are available, sign up to our newsletter here.

 Can’t see the new form properly?
 Open it in a new window here.